 Welcome to our OLLI Brattleboro Area program.
-This semester our in-person program will be a 3-part series, held from 2-4pm Sundays on the dates listed below at the Next Stage Arts Project, 15 Kimball Road, Putney, VT.
+This semester our program will be three lectures, held on Sundays on the dates and times listed below at the Next Stage Arts Project, 15 Kimball Road, Putney, VT.

 Please note: there will be an online option available this semester – Each of the 3 lectures will also be livestreamed on the dates listed below for attendees who prefer to view the lecture presentation online via Youtube link.
 You will have the option to choose online or in-person when you register.
 For those who choose the online option, you will receive a reminder email one day prior to the lecture date which will include the link to the livestream via Youtube and brief instructions.